 Introduced in Italy in 1933, stovetop moka pots were made by Alfonso Bialetti.
 To this day they are popular worldwide, particularly in Latin America and Europe.
 This is because these espresso makers make delicious and rich coffee.
-A top quality stovetop espresso maker uses an Italian safety valve, which ensures the percolator can endure the high pressure developed while brewing.
+A top-quality stovetop espresso maker uses an Italian safety valve, which ensures the percolator can endure the high pressure developed while brewing.

 Stovetop espresso makers vs. machines

-It is sometimes surprising how delicious an espresso made by a percolator tastes.
+It is sometimes surprising how delicious an espresso made by a percolator taste.
 Stovetop coffee makers produce tastier and richer coffee than a normal coffee machine.
 Stovetop makers are also lighter and smaller than machines and don’t use a lot of space on your counter or in your cupboard.

 Stovetop espresso makers are also typically cheaper than big electric machines, and you only need a gas or electric stovetop to make a rich brew in your espresso maker, making them very convenient.